 The presence of hormesis in insecticides highlights the need to incorporate these effects into pest control strategies for enhanced efficacy.
 Sublethal doses can trigger beneficial physiological responses, optimizing pest management practices for better control.
-A deeper understanding of hormesis, including its influence on insect behavior, resistance development, and physiological responses, can guide the creation of more effective and sustainable pest management approaches.
-This knowledge enables the design of strategies that not only control pest populations more efficiently but also reduce the environmental impact of pest control measures.
+A deeper understanding of hormesis, including its influence on insect behavior, resistance development, and physiological responses, can guide the creation of more effective and design of strategies that not only control pest populations more efficiently but also reduce the environmental impact of pest control measures.
 Careful consideration of dose levels and environmental conditions is vital, allowing for fine-tuned approaches that maximize effectiveness while minimizing unintended consequences.
 Pest management informed by hormesis can lead to resilient agroecosystems, improved crop yields, and long-term sustainability.
 Ultimately, advancing our understanding of hormesis will help develop pest control solutions that are both effective and environmentally responsible, benefiting agricultural productivity and ecosystem health.